Greetings from our Principal

-In the first three years of Secondary school (Years 7 to 9 known as Key Stage 3), all students follow a broad curriculum of general academic subjects.
-This core curriculum consists of: Mathematics, English, French, Science, History, Geography, ICT (Computers) Citizenship and Physical Education.
+In the first three years of Secondary school (Years 7 to 9, known as Key Stage 3), all students follow a broad curriculum of general academic subjects.
+This core curriculum consists of: Mathematics, English, French, Science, History, Geography, Art, ICT (Computers), Citizenship, Drama and Physical Education.
 View full syllabus details.

 At the end of Year 9, the curriculum content becomes more specific as students begin a two-year programme (Key Stage 4) leading to IGCSE examinations (www.edexcel.com).
-Students at this stage study the core subjects of English, Mathematics, French and ICT and optional subjects of Biology, Chemistry, Physics, Economics, History and Geography.
+Students at this stage study the core subjects of English Language, Mathematics, French and ICT, and optional subjects selected amongst English Literature, Biology, Chemistry, Physics, Economics, History, Geography and Art.